 They live and grow in foundations, windows, and door frames in your home without any visible side outside.
-Termites in house are survived by eating wood found around your home from furniture to skirting boards.
+Termites in the house are survived by eating wood found around your home from furniture to skirting boards.

 It is necessary to look for signs of termites in your home otherwise they will destroy your home’s wooden furniture silently.

-How Do Termites Get In House?
+How Do Termites Get In the House?